Medicaid eligibility and enrollment in Arkansas

 ACA’s Medicaid eligibility expansion in Arkansas

 The Medicaid expansion program in Arkansas is currently known as ARHOME (Arkansas Health and Opportunities for Me).
 As of January 2023, there were 342,267 people enrolled in ARHOME, amounting to about 30% of the state’s total Medicaid population.
-By September 2023, enrollment in ARHOME had dropped to 239,990 people, due to the disenrollments during the unwinding of the pandemic-era continuous coverage rule.
+By October 2024, enrollment in ARHOME had dropped to 239,990 people, due to the disenrollments during the unwinding of the pandemic-era continuous coverage rule (as described below, Arkansas completed the “unwinding” of the pandemic-era continuous coverage rule much faster than other states, wrapping up the process in the fall of 2023).
 Total enrollment in Arkansas Medicaid had dropped to under 900,000 people by that point.

 Explore our other comprehensive guides to coverage in Arkansas